loadmill/loadmill-node/README.md

         id: "test-suite-uuid",
         options: { //optional
             additionalDescription: "description to add", // will be added to the end of the test suite description.
-            labels: ["label1", "label2"] //run flows that are assigned to specific label/s }
+            labels: ["label1", "label2"], //run flows that are assigned to specific label/s
+            pool: "some-pool-name" // Execute tests from a dedicated agent's pool (when using private agent) }
     },
     {